V-allard/V-allard.github.io/graphics.md

 # Scientific Illustrations

 Scientific research often involves abstract and complex phenomena that can be challenging to convey in words alone.
-Over the years, I have created various diagrams and illustrations using **Inkscape**, for scientific communication, public outreach as well as logo designs for scientific projects and collaborations.
-This section gathers some of those visuals — whether used in presentations, papers, or posters — that aim to distill ideas in nuclear physics, astrophysics, and quantum matter into visually intuitive forms.
+Over the years, I have created various diagrams and illustrations using **Inkscape** — and with **no use of generative AI** — for scientific communication, public outreach as well as logo designs for scientific projects and collaborations.
+This section showcases some of those visuals — whether used in presentations, papers, or posters — aiming to distill ideas in nuclear physics, astrophysics, and quantum matter into visually intuitive forms.

 <figure style="text-align: center; margin: 1em 0;">